 GMAT, GRE, or EA Score Report

-All candidates are required to take the GMAT, GRE, or EA* exam prior to the deadline for which they are applying.
+All applicants are required to take the GMAT, GRE, or EA* exam.
+We will accept official scores for GMAT, GRE, or EA exams taken as early as October 2015 for 2021 applicants.
 Berkeley Haas keeps test score reports on file for two years, and there is no minimum acceptable score.
 Learn more about how we review your test score.